Complete Practice Succession Guide for UK Law Firms

 Tax-Efficient Exit Strategies

-Practice sale proceeds may qualify for Business Asset Disposal Relief (formerly Entrepreneurs' Relief), reducing Capital Gains Tax to 10% on qualifying gains up to £1 million lifetime limit.
+Practice sale proceeds may qualify for Business Asset Disposal Relief (formerly Entrepreneurs' Relief), reducing Capital Gains Tax to 18% (from 6 April 2026) on qualifying gains up to the £1 million lifetime limit.
 Structuring the sale correctly ensures maximum tax efficiency.

 Consider phased retirement, earn-out arrangements, and pension contributions as part of your exit strategy.
 Each approach has different tax implications and risk profiles.
 Specialist advice ensures you choose the optimal structure for your circumstances.